cmason/predix101/PITCHME.md

 # Redis - Key-Value Store

-* Fast, in-memory key value datastor
+* Fast, in-memory key value datastore
 * Non-relational, open-source, and horizontally scalable
 * Supports most datatypes, data replication, and save data on disk
 * Used mainly in caching and message-queues